Skip to content

 Alex said:

-“The more you do it, the better you're going to get.
-But don't spend time redoing the same voice note.”
+“The more you do it, the better you’ll get.
+But don’t spend time redoing the same voice note.”

-“The first recording is always going to be the best because it's the most authentic.
-You don't want to sound scripted.”
+“The first recording will always be the best because it’s the most authentic.
+You don’t want to sound scripted.”

 4. Ask for feedback

 “People love to give feedback.
-So if they think, ‘someone's asking me for feedback.
-That must mean that I'm special.’
-So that's a nice little touch at the end to get people talking.”
+So if they think, ‘someone’s asking me for feedback.
+That must mean that I’m special.'
+That’s a nice touch at the end to get people talking.”

-“[LinkedIn voice messaging] can get a bit repetitive.
-But I do them in blocks and do quite a few at a time.”
+“LinkedIn voice messaging can get a bit repetitive.
+I record them in message blocks and send a few at a time.”

-“And don’t forget to smile.
-Even if it's a fake smile, I find that you tend to sound happier.”
+“And when you hit the record button, don’t forget to smile.
+Even if it’s a fake smile, you sound happier.
+Prospects really respond to that.”

-“[If you feel nervous], do it as if you’re sending your friend a voice note on WhatsApp.
-Don't panic, just send out the first one, and if it's a bit rough around the edges, that’s all the better.”
+“If you feel nervous beforehand, record it as if you’re sending a friend a WhatsApp voice note.
+Don’t panic; if it’s a bit rough around the edges, that’s all the better.
+Just send it and see!”

 Read similar stories